Laf111/WiiUFtpServer/README.md

 - The FTP method used is I/O multiplexing (single threaded non-blocking I/O) like the orginal software (ftpii).

-- FTP server is running on CPU2 (thread priority 1), network connections on CPU0 (thread priority 0) and main process is left on the default thread of CPU1
+- This FTP server is limited to 1 unique client (more safer) and one unqiue transfer slot for up/download (fix deconnexion issues)

 #